LouisTan94/my-nodejs-app/README.md

 # My Node.js App

-This is a simple Node.js application that responds with "Hello World" when accessed.
+This is a simple GitHub Action that demonstrates how to create a Node.js application and deploy it to GitHub Releases.

 ## Getting Started